 Dry rot is a single species and is classed as a type of brown rot that requires only 28% moisture content in wood in order to start growing.
 Despite the name of the fungi, it will not materialise when there is no moisture in the atmosphere, although looks and acts differently from wet rot.

 If you notice any of these signs in your building’s structure, you should waste no time in calling in a professional to diagnose and treat the problem area before serious damage sets in.
 Dry rot left untreated over a prolonged period of time has the potential to damage the timber structure beyond repair, requiring a complete replacement.
 Misdiagnosing dry rot as a wet rot can be a very expensive mistake!
+The picture at the top of our wet rot page could easily be mistaken for wet rot.

 The primary solution to dry rot is to control the environment that is allowing its growth.
 The cause of the dampness needs to be identified and fixed to remove the source of water.